-If your hotel is located in or near any sizeable city across the globe, the chances are business travellers will come across your property’s website, online travel agent profile, social media page, and more as they conduct their accommodation research.
+If your hotel is located in or near any sizeable city across the globe, the chances are transient travelers will come across your property’s website, online travel agent (OTA) profile, social media page, and more as they conduct their accommodation research.

 Do you want a share of this lucrative corporate market staying and spending at your hotel?

-With additional spending on top of reservation revenue and the strong potential for return visits, a business traveller could be a very valuable long-term customer for you.
+With additional spending on top of reservation revenue and the strong potential for return visits, a transient traveler could be a very valuable long-term customer for you.

-Luckily, this blog will explain everything you need to know when it comes to being well placed to attract business travellers and taking actions to ensure they do choose your hotel when their reservation is finalised.
+Luckily, this blog will explain everything you need to know when it comes to being well placed to attract transient travelers and taking actions to ensure they do choose your hotel when their reservation is finalised.

 Table of contents

-With businesses of all types becoming increasingly globally connected, most industries engage in some sort of business travel.
-The industries that spend the most on business travel include:
+With companies of all types becoming increasingly globally connected, most industries engage in some sort of business travel.
+The industries that spend the most on transient travel include:

 - Food processing and services